1v4n4/Do-It/README.md

 ## Usage

-  Run `npm run` build in  Terminal to build the assets using webpack.
+  Run `npm run build` in  Terminal to build the assets using webpack.
-  Run `npm run` start in Terminal to start the server and look at the result in localhost:8080
+  Run `npm run start` in Terminal to start the server and look at the result in localhost:8080.

+## Testing
+The app uses Jest for testing.
+Command for running the tests that are located in the 'tests' folder is `npm test`.

 ## Author
 **Ivana Novaković-Leković**